ravenappdev/raven-node-old/README.md

 # Requirements

-You will need to get a Courier API key to get started.
-You can sign up and create one for free at courier.com.
+You will need to get a Raven API key to get started.
+You can sign up and create one for free at [ravenapp.dev](https://ravenapp.dev/).

 # Getting Started